golemfactory/golem-js/docs/PLUGINS.md

 SDK components requires considerable effort and dedication.

 To make contributions more accessible, we're introducing a new pathway for developers familiar with `golem-js` to create their `GolemNetwork` plugins and share them via NPM.
-Let us know about your plugins so we can feature them in our documentation.

 ## Example plugins